 Before you learn to drive with Nayland Driving School, you will need a provisional driving licence.
 If you don’t already have one, then you can follow the links below to apply for one.
-The process to attaining your driving licence comes with two tests; a driving theory test and a practical driving test.
-What is required of you to pass these tests can be found on this page.
-If you have any more questions about the tests, please check out our FAQs or contact us.
+The process of getting your driving licence comes with two tests: a driving theory test and a practical driving test.

 How to Get Your Provisional Licence

+Let’s start at the very beginning.
 Before you can get started on your practical driving lessons, you need to gain a provisional licence.
 The form needed is the “D1”, which will be available at your local post office.
 You will need to fill this out correctly and send it to the DVLA, along with two suitable passport photos.

 You can apply for a provisional licence online at the DirectGov web site here.